joethei/obsidian-plantuml/README.md

 [PicoWeb](https://plantuml.com/de/picoweb)) and specify its address in the settings.

 ## Usage
-Create a fenced codeblock using 'plantuml' as the language.
+Create a fenced codeblock using `plantuml` as the language.
 Specify your plantuml code inside.

+You can also use `plantuml-ascii` to generate ASCII Art, or `plantuml-map` to generate a png image with clickable links.

 Documentation on Plantuml can be found on [plantuml.com](https://plantuml.com/)